What that actually means in practice

 -

-Wrong expectation: The fractional CMO replaces the team.
+Wrong expectation: the fractional CMO replaces the team.
 The role strengthens the team by giving doers better priorities, cleaner briefs, stronger sequencing, and clearer accountability.

 -

-Wrong expectation: The fractional CMO owns one channel.
-If the problem is only paid media, SEO, lifecycle, PR, or events, hire a specialist; a fractional CMO connects channels to the revenue motion and decides which ones deserve focus.
+Wrong expectation: the fractional CMO owns one channel.
+If the problem is only paid media, SEO, lifecycle, PR, or events, hire a specialist.
+A fractional CMO connects channels to the revenue motion and decides which ones deserve focus.

 -